5.9 Occupational Safety and Health (OSH)

 b.
 Posting Requirements

-Official response to violations noted during the occupational safety and health review occurs via ATS.
+Official response to violations noted during the occupational safety and health review occurs via AE.
 A copy of the paper DL1-2029, which must be created by the center, is to be posted by the center at or near each place where an unsafe or unhealthful condition is referred to in the notice.
 It must remain posted until all violations cited are abated, or for three training days, whichever is longer.

-R8.
+R7.
 Hazardous Materials Management

 a.
 Centers that ship hazardous materials off center must comply with pre-transportation regulations.